Regis College

 Each student at Regis is assigned an academic advisor who:

-1. aids the student in planning an educational program consistent with his or her interests and capabilities;
+- aids the student in planning an educational program consistent with their interests and capabilities;

 The Advising Program is administered through the Office of the Academic Dean for Regis College.
 This office serves as a general source of information about campus resources and specialized programs.